apple/swift-protobuf/Documentation/INTERNALS.md

 check must always visit any extensible messages in case one of their extensions has required fields.)

+The generated `isInitialized` property is used in the following cases:

+* When initializing an `Any` field
+* Just before serializing to binary format
+* Just after decoding from binary format

+Each of these APIs supports a `partial` parameter; setting this parameter to `true` will suppress the check, allowing you to encode or decode a partial object that may be lacking required fields.

 **Proto2 and proto3 repeated and map fields:**

 Repeated and map fields work the same way in proto2 and proto3.